 Ok.
-Let’s get the obvious out of the way first: driving on the left side of the road takes a bit of adjustment… and we spent a lot of time uttering the mantra “stay left stay left stay left”… but I rather liked it.
+Let’s get the obvious out of the way first: driving on the left side of the road takes a bit of adjustment… and we spent a lot of time uttering the mantra “stay left, stay left, stay left”… but I rather liked it.
 It feels more natural than driving on the right side and I found it hard to adjust after coming back to North America.

 The bigger challenge is other motorists, particularly in the medieval towns along the Ring of Kerry where the roads wind like snakes, the hedges and stone walls are taller than cars, and there’s only enough space for one small car.
-You immediately know which drivers are locals and which are tourists by the level of fear on their faces.
+You immediately know which drivers are locals and who are tourists by the level of fear on their faces.
 At one point we saw one woman driving with what looked like a scream of terror on her face.
 There really is an element of fate/faith.

 But in reality, you can’t drive fast in Ireland and there’s some sort of roadside pullout every 100m… so there’s no reason to fret.
 And, car rental agencies are very aggressive in recommending insurance when you drive in Éire.
 I agree with them.
-This was the one circumstance where full meal deal insurance didn’t feel like a rip off.
+This was the one circumstance where full meal deal insurance didn’t feel like a rip-off.
 I think the second driving mantra on the trip became, “it’s a good thing we got the insurance.”

 Some handy tips:

 1. You need an IDP to drive in Ireland.
 You can pick these up at the CAA or AMA for $25.

 2. It’s illegal to overtake vehicles on the inside left lane.
 It’s very tempting but illegal.
 I mention this because in NA we pass on the left — even on multi-lane highways.
 In the UK and Ireland, you pass on the right.
 Think of it as passing on the driver’s side.